Read time 5 minutes

 9. Now, restart the IIS Server, and the Autodiscover feature should work properly, and there will be no error.

-There are some end-user-level solutions to fix Autodiscover issues.
-However, these are mainly considered as workarounds only as the real solution needs to be on server-level.
+There are some end-user-level solutions to fix the ‘Exchange Server 2016 Autodiscover Not Working’ error.
+However, these are mainly considered as workarounds only as the real solution needs to be on the server-level.
 So, we are just mentioning them only.

 Get-ClientAccessServer | Select, AutoDiscoverServiceInternalUri, AutoDiscoverSiteScope, Name | Format-List

-The result will inform the default URL of Autodiscover service, its scope, and the name of Exchange Server.
+The result will inform the default URL of the Autodiscover service, its scope, and the name of the Exchange Server.

 Check for EDB file corruption

 If the account is still not configuring automatically, the problem may be different, and you need to run other diagnostics tools to check corruption in the database.
 You can try the ESEUTIL tool to repair the database.
-But the ESEUTIL tool can further damage the situation by deleting the corrupted data and creating blank spaces.
-That’s why you should use a trustworthy professional Exchange Recovery tool that can remove the corruption and recover the complete data.
+However, the ESEUTIL tool can further damage the situation by deleting the corrupted data and creating blank spaces.
+You would also need to possess technical knowledge to run the utility in Exchange Server.
+That’s why you should use a trustworthy professional Kernel for Exchange Server to remove corruption and recover the complete data.

 Kernel for Exchange Server